GShuttleworth/athena/README.md

 5. From the dialoge box select "Connect to Cisco Webex Teams Bot"

-6. Give the Bot a name and insert the Bot Token you recored in the prevous Bot creation steps
+6. Give the Bot a name and insert the Bot Token you recored in the prevous Bot creation steps _(you saved/copied it earlier remember, when you created the bot!)_  :-)

 #### Steps 7 - 12 Adding the RoomID

 ![alt text](Athena_Images1/step3.gif "Step 3")

-7.Now we need to add our space ID.
+7.Now we need to add our Webex Teams space ID.
 To do this we need to go back to [developer.webex.com](https://developer.webex.com) and select documentation.
 We are looking for API REFERENCE and Rooms.
 [Shortcut here](https://developer.webex.com/docs/api/v1/rooms)

 8.Once you are in the rooms API documentation you will find the Rooms API Calls.
 Select "LIST ROOMS"

 9.The API form is populated for you.
-Jsut press "Run"
+Just press "Run"

 10.The API request will be made and the Response will list all rooms assocaited with your webex account.